marjanRafi/marjanRafi/README.md

 ## 👋 Hi there!
 I'm Marjan Rafi

-🎓 Electronics & Communication Engineering graduate from KUET 🏛️ Proud Notredamian, where my passion for technology and excellence first took shape
+🎓 Electronics & Communication Engineering graduate from KUET 🏛️ Proud Notredamian -where my passion for technology and excellence first took shape

 📍 Currently in Dhaka, Bangladesh | 🌍 Open to relocation roles across Europe 🔄 Shifting career into DevOps & Cloud Engineering -blending development and operations for system reliability

-💡 I’m a curious, self-driven learner on a mission to build scalable, resilient, and cloud-native infrastructure 🛠️ With a strong base in OS fundamentals, version control (Git), and full-stack development 💻 Experienced with Java, JavaScript, React, and actively applying these in real-world projects
+💡 I’m a curious, self-driven learner on a mission to build scalable, resilient, and cloud-native infrastructure 🛠️ With a strong base in OS fundamentals, version control (Git), and full-stack development 💻 Experienced with Java, JavaScript, Python, and actively applying these in real-world projects

 🚧 Deep diving into: